razshare/frizzante-docs/docs/overview.md

 It's just as it sounds, in this mode the the server both fully renders an html document and also serves a javaScript bundle, which once loaded, takes over the [Dom](https://en.wikipedia.org/wiki/Document_Object_Model).

-Although more powerful and versatile, this modes adds some complexity to your application.
+Although more powerful and versatile, this mode adds some complexity to your application.